Skip to main content

 You’re not the first person to have this dream, though, and you won’t be the last.

-Luckily we’ve put together an outline to help you feel less in the dark about opening your private medical practice today, whether in a medical coworking space or the more traditional model.
+Luckily, we’ve put together an outline to help you feel less in the dark about opening your private medical practice today, whether in a medical coworking space or the more traditional model.

-Curious to learn more?
+Are you curious to learn more?

-Choose A Name For Your Practice
+Choosing A Name For Your Practice

-Picking a name for your medical practice is like picking its identity, it can impact your business’s reputation and success.
+This is no easy feat; picking a name for your medical practice is like picking its identity.

 Certain words may work for one group while feeling inappropriate for others.

-Think of your name as a way to flag down your target audience and let them know that you’re there to serve them.
+You can think of your name as a way to flag down your target audience and let them know that you’re there to serve them.

-Pay attention to what your competitors are doing – if you have competition in your locality, keep in mind what words and logos have worked for them.
+If you have competition in your locality, keep in mind what words and logos have worked for them.

-Make it recognizable – many physicians chose their last name as their business name and there’s nothing wrong with syncing your name with your practice.
+Many physicians chose their last name as their business name and there’s nothing wrong with syncing your name with your practice.

 However, keep in mind that if you’re not already known in your community, your last name may not generate much buzz.